Sharleen Spiteri: Personal life

 Spiteri had a long-term relationship with the editor of Arena magazine, Ashley Heath.
-The couple have a daughter, Misty Kyd (named after Misty, referenced in the Clint Eastwood film Play Misty for Me, and Wild West outlaw Billy the Kid), born on 9 September 2002.
+The couple has a daughter, Misty Kyd (named after Misty, referenced in the Clint Eastwood film Play Misty for Me, and Wild West outlaw Billy the Kid), born on 9 September 2002.
 The birth prompted her close friend Thierry Henry to dedicate a goal to her daughter by revealing the slogan "For the new born Kyd" beneath his shirt later that day.
 The couple separated in 2005.

 Spiteri married celebrity chef Bryn Williams in September 2018 at the 15th-century church of St. Tyrnog in Llandyrnog, North Wales.
 She wore a dress designed by her friend Stella McCartney.
 Despite being married to a chef, Spiteri does the cooking in their home, as she revealed on the Fuelling Around podcast in 2021.

 At Hogmanay on 31 December 2022, she joined Dame Judi Dench in an impromptu performance of Abba's "Waterloo" at the Fife Arms hotel in Braemar, where they were both staying.